thw73/inst/README.md

         +    Login screen lauches only with the resolution of 640x480.
 But after login, I have my preferred resolution.

-# Intel GPU Driver for oneAPI
+# Intel GPU driver for oneAPI

--   Install GPU Driver<br>
+-   Install GPU driver<br>
     If you have the supported hardware [^7], you can install oneAPI.<br>
     Here you find the information, how to install oneAPI [^4].